-Approval will also be sought at Executive Board in June 2022 to delegate a Health and Safety Contingency of £0.270m to the Corporate Director for People.
+Approval will also be sought at Executive Board in March 2023 to delegate a Contingency of £0.179 m to the Corporate Director for People.
 This will mean that the Corporate Director for People will have the authority to approve and authorise how this is spent.
-This level of contingency has been increased in a direct response to the increasing costs that are being seen in the construction industry.